Posted in:

-If you’re looking for a simple, tax-efficient way to grow your money on the financial markets, a stocks and shares ISA is probably for you.
-Yet, with several different options available, how can you know which is the best ISA for you?
-Here are five things to look out for when deciding which ISA is for you.
+“What ISA should I get?” is a question that plagues many wannabe investors.
+If you’re looking for a simple, tax-efficient way to grow your money in the financial markets, a stocks and shares ISA, or investment ISA, is probably for you.
+Yet, with several different options available, how can you know the best ISA type for you?
+Here are five things to consider when deciding which ISA is for you.

-It might seem like the ISA landscape is complex due to the fact that there are five types of ISA available, but the good news is that it’s quite simple.
-The best ISAs are essentially just savings or investment accounts that allow you to grow your money tax-free.
+It might seem like the ISA landscape is complex due to the fact that there are five types of ISA available.
+But when asking yourself, “What type of ISA should I get?” – the good news is that it’s quite simple.
+The best type of ISA accounts are essentially just savings or investment accounts that allow you to grow your money tax-free.

-Ordinarily, when you sell your investments, you’d be required to pay tax on any profit you make above your annual capital gains tax allowance and on any income you earn above the dividend allowance.
-However, if you put it into one of the five types of ISAs listed above, you can forget about the taxman.
+Ordinarily, when you sell non-ISA investments, you’d be required to pay tax on any profit you make above your annual capital gains tax allowance and on any income you earn above the dividend allowance.
+However, with investments put into one of the five types of ISAs listed above, you can forget about the taxman.

 How much can you put in an ISA?
-You can put up to £20,000 per tax shared across all five types of ISA accounts.
+You can put up to £20,000 per tax year shared across all five types of ISA accounts.
 All five handle tax efficiently – very efficiently.
 You don’t have to pay the taxman a thing.
-The only thing that might concern you is that if you leave ISA funds in your will, beneficiaries other than your partner or spouse will probably have to pay tax – inheritance tax.
+The only thing that might concern you is that if you leave ISA funds in your will, beneficiaries other than your partner or spouse may have to pay inheritance tax.

 INVEST IN A STOCKS AND SHARES ISA WITH MONEYFARM